De Gea Has The Most Premier League Clean Sheets For Any Goalkeeper Since His Debut

 Featured Image Credit: PA

-Topics: Watford, Joe Hart, Liverpool, Petr Cech, Football News, Simon Mignolet, David De Gea, Tottenham Hotspur, Football, Manchester United, Hugo Lloris, red devils, Premier League, Arsenal, Burnley, Old Trafford
+Topics: Watford, Joe Hart, Liverpool, Petr Cech, Football News, Simon Mignolet, Ben Foster, David De Gea, Tottenham Hotspur, Football, Manchester United, Hugo Lloris, red devils, Premier League, Arsenal, Burnley, Old Trafford